 The court held further that the government satisfied its burden on this element by introducing the testimony of a police officer that the victim business sold some beers that were not manufactured in the Virgin Islands, but came instead from the mainland United States.
 Haywood, 363 F.3d at 210.
 See also United States v.
+Laws, 2023 WL 371393 (3d Cir.
+2023) (non-precedential) (emphasizing that interstate commerce requirement is a low bar); United States v.
 Powell, 693 F.3d 398 (3d Cir.
 2012) (stating that conviction requires only de minimis effect on commerce); United States v.
 Clausen, 328 F.3d 708, 710-11 (3d Cir.
 2003) (stating that effect on commerce may be minimal); United States v.
 McLean, 702 F. App'x.
 81 (3d Cir.
 2017) (non-precedential) (holding proof sufficient where evidence established that defendant conspired and attempted to commit robbery of cocaine); United States v.
 Berroa, 2010 WL 827617 (3d Cir.
 2010) (non-precedential) (affirming conviction where robbery targeted store with inventory purchased in interstate commerce and store closed for part of day as a result of robbery); United States v.
 McNeill, 360 F. App'x.
 363, 365 (3d Cir.
 2010) (non-precedential) (concluding that evidence defendant robbed business that purchases goods in interstate commerce and had customers who traveled in interstate commerce is sufficient).